flame-engine/flame/doc/other_modules/jenny/language/expressions/variables.md

 $DoorPassword
 ```

-while the following are not:
+while the following are NOT valid names:

 ```
 $2000_years